 Most teams discover building access is only as strong as the network and wiring behind it during a weekend outage, not from a vendor demo.
 Working across different tech companies, the biggest wins came from getting three things right: OSDP reader wiring instead of Wiegand for tamper resistance, battery backed door controllers with supervised outputs, and SSO group sync so offboarding revokes cards automatically.
-The average data breach cost reached $4.88M in 2024 (up from $4.45M in 2023), according to IBM’s Cost of a Data Breach Report, which makes tightening physical identity a budget friendly decision too.
-You will find that cloud physical access now competes on open APIs and hybrid video, a shift highlighted in Frost & Sullivan’s 2024 access control benchmarking.
-(IBM newsroom, Frost & Sullivan summary)
+The average data breach cost rose again to about $4.6M globally in 2025 and continues trending higher into 2026, according to the latest IBM breach research, which makes tightening physical identity a budget friendly security decision as well.
+Cloud physical access platforms now compete primarily on open APIs, identity integration, and hybrid video support, reflecting a broader market shift toward cloud and hybrid architectures highlighted in recent access control benchmarking through 2025 and 2026.

-I analyzed 15 platforms in this space.
-Four consistently delivered reliable cloud management, mobile credentials, and deployment flexibility without forcing full rip and replace.
-Below, I narrowed to Brivo, Kisi, ProdataKey, and ButterflyMX.
-You will learn what each does well, where reviews say they stumble, how they price, and when to pick one over another, backed by third party reports and user feedback.
-(Frost & Sullivan market view, G2 category pages)
+You will learn what each platform does well, where reviews say they stumble, how they price, and when to pick one over another, backed by third party research and user feedback.

 Brivo